escaladesports/vt-code-exercise/README.md

 ## Coding Exercise Tasks 📝

 The exercise consists of 2 main tasks, which are described below.
 Each task contains a list of _main requirements_ and a list of _bonus points_.
 You should focus on first completing the _main requirements_ for each task, and then working on _bonus points_ if you choose.
+Please try to comment your code.

 ### Setting Things Up 🔧